-For more inspiring resin jewelry projects, along with other fun jewelry-making techniques like metal clay, coloring on metal, wirework, and more, Enchanted Adornments is a beautiful book.
-It’s a reader’s book, too, because the projects are shared as part of an entertaining story with lovely illustrations.
-The print book is sold out, but it’s still available in digital form!
-It’s like getting two books in one–and it’s a jewelry-making book that doesn’t have to be relegated to the how-to section of your bookshelf!
+For more inspiring resin jewelry projects, along with other fun techniques like metal clay, coloring on metal, and wirework, Enchanted Adornments is a beautiful book.
+It’s a reader’s book, too, because the projects are shared as part of an entertaining story with Cynthia’s fanciful illustrations.
+It’s like getting two books in one–and it’s a jewelry-making book that doesn’t have to live on the how-to section of your bookshelf!
+The print book is sold out, but it’s still available in digital form.

 Lisa Pavelka Magic-Glos UV resin and UV lamp

 Martha Stewart Crafts glitter